dport96/ITM352/morea/070.flow-control-I/experience-invoice2.md

 morea_end_date: "2021-09-30"
 ---

-For this WOD you will modify the [sales receipt WOD](../060.expressions-operators/experience-invoice1.html) with an algorithm to determine shipping cost.
+For this WOD you will modify the [Invoice1](../060.expressions-operators/experience-invoice1.html) with an algorithm to determine shipping cost.
 Here are the the requirements:

 1. Be sure to fix any problems from Invoice1 before continuing!
 2. Add a new line in the receipt for shipping.